zankishi/marvelrivalsroulette/README.md

-#Roulette tool
+# Roulette tool
 ##
-<p> - right now it is only available for marvel rivals /n
+<p> - right now it is only available for marvel rivals
     -

 </p>